DeepSportradar/cricket-bowl-release-challenge/README.md

 ## On the Challenge name

 The dataset annotations (see [below session](#data)) contain the events describing the bowler actions: "is bowling" and the proper "ball release".
 We decided to merge these two actions as we're interested in both of them.
-Therefore, the dataset name on [Kaggle](https://www.kaggle.com/datasets/dzambrano/cricket-bowlrelease-dataset) and the Challenge name itself is called "bowl release" which is probably technically not correct but gives the idea of the task.
+Therefore, the dataset name on [Kaggle](https://www.kaggle.com/datasets/dzambrano/cricket-bowlrelease-dataset) and the Challenge name itself are called "bowl release" which is probably technically not correct but gives the idea of the task.

 ## Data